christroutner/koa-ipfs-blog/README.md

 **Note:** It takes time for the container to crawl the IPFS peer-to-peer network and connect to peers, in order to find the initial content it wants to download.
-You can speed up this processes by pre-downloading the content into the `ipfs-data` directory.
+You can speed up this processes by pre-downloading the initial content into the `ipfs-data` directory.

 ## License